 Check to see if any of your credit card points programs offer points redemption in the form of cruise line gift cards.

 If you belong to a membership program like AARP or Costco, you can often purchase discounted cruise line gift cards as a membership perk.

 You can also purchase cruise gift cards from resale websites.
 Sites such as Gift Card Granny resell gift cards that people don’t need, at a discounted price.
 Some allow you to set alerts for when a particular cruise line’s gift cards are in stock.
 Some even sell new gift cards at a discount!

 13. Use on board credit wisely

-If you’ve earned on board credit, you have to spend it while on the ship – not before.
+If you’ve earned on board credit, you often have to spend it while you’re on the ship—not before (check with your cruise line to see if you can use OBC before you sail).
 Take a look at what you’re planning on pre-purchasing, and determine if it makes sense to wait and pay on the ship with on board credit.
-Some ways to use your on board credit are:
+Some ways to use your OBC are:

 - Beverage packages

 Remember that many passengers will be pre-booking shore excursions and specialty restaurant reservations, so the most popular ones may be fully booked by the time you’re on the ship.
 Be flexible if you plan on using on board credit for these.